Subterranean Termites Treatment-subterranean-termites- infestation-in-wood

 Signs of Subterranean Termite Damage

-Subterranean termites eat wood 24 hours seven days a week, if control measures are not taken right away can cause server damage to homes and building structures and in some cases cause total collapse of the entire structure.
-If you see these signs is an indication that you have a subterranean termite infestation and steps should be taken immediately.
+Subterranean termites eat wood 24 hours seven days a week, If control measures are not taken right away, subterranean termites can cause severe damage to homes and building structures.
+If you notice any of the following signs, it may indicate a subterranean termite infestation..

 • The presence of flying termites.